AxoKoi/BandurriaJ/README.md

 # BandurriaJ

-Music fan may have a huge amounts of physical CDs.
+Music fan may have a huge amount of physical CDs, LPs, Cassettes.
 BandurriaJ will allow them to manage their full catalogue, providing tagging features and queries possibilities.

+ BandurriaJ is a full java desktop application based on JavaFx and Spring boot.

 If you want to participate, please do not hesitate to contact us!